d3rb/Placeholder-for-Georgia-ReBORN/README.md

 I added "three" custom themes and "twelve" Reel to Reel Tapes and "twelve" Vinyl Placeholders.

 Recommendation:

-> The Pink.Colors theme: matches with "RTM.LPR90.Pink" and "SONY.Pink.EMPTY" and "Vinyl.Rosé.1"
+> The Pink.Colors theme: The best matches with "RTM.LPR90.Pink" and "SONY.Pink.EMPTY" and "Vinyl.Rosé.1"

-> Orange.Dream theme: matches with "Airbrush.R2R.Orange"
+> Orange.Dream theme: The best matches with "Airbrush.R2R.Orange"

-> Planet.Freddie theme: matches with "Airbrush.R2R.Freddy" and "Airbrush.R2R.Planet" and "Airbrush.R2R.Universe"
+> Planet.Freddie theme: The best matches with "Airbrush.R2R.Freddy" and "Airbrush.R2R.Planet" and "Airbrush.R2R.Universe"

 how to use: